Team4INFO6105/Team4/Final Project/readme.md

    *featureengineering.py*
 + This file has all the nessecary functions to preprocess the data before it could be passed to the model i.e. generating new features,    creating train and test data sets, etc.
 + The input to this file is the output of datacleaning.py file

+   *buildmodel.py*
++ This is the final file containing the final tasks required to generated the model in an external pickle file.
+The input to this model   is the output of featureengineering.py file.
+The pickle file would be further used by our Flask web application.

+   *run_luigi.py*
++ This file is the main file which controls the execution of above three files.

 # CLAAT Document :